dhammo2/LexisNexis-Scraper/README.md

 ## Description

-> **_DISCLAIMER:_** Disclaimer: This code was developed for exemplar academic purposes.
+> **_DISCLAIMER:_** This code was developed for academic purposes.
 Using this software package may be a violation of the terms of use set out by LexisNexis.
 By downloading and using this package you do so at your own legal risk.

 ## Requirements